 Since the victim cannot speak for themselves, many families look for restitution.
 Although money can’t bring your loved one back, it can help rebuild the lives of you and your family and help you with your future.

-If your loved one has died due to the negligent, wrongful or willful act of another, the personal injury attorneys of Purvis Gray Thomson, LLP, can help recover monetary damages.
+If your loved one has died due to the negligent, wrongful or willful act of another, the Denver wrongful death attorneys of Purvis Gray Thomson, LLP, can help recover monetary damages.
 Under Colorado law, the statute of limitations is two years to file a wrongful death lawsuit.

 These elements help define when a wrongful death lawsuit can be filed on your behalf: